 SEAONC employs the services of an Executive Secretary, an Office Manager, clerical and mail-room personnel for processing day-to-day Association activities, managed by Holland-Parlette Associates.
 The SEAONC Office is responsible for the publication of the monthly newsletter, and selected technical papers and articles.
 The SEAONC office also handles the publication and distribution of all committee correspondence and retains an executive "services" consultant which provides these services.

-SEAONC operations are performed in accordance with the Association Bylaws.
+SEAONC operations are performed in accordance with the Association Bylaws and Canons of Ethics.
 The Bylaws outline the details of membership, including descriptions of membership grades, process of admission, transfers of grade, leaves of absences, dues, and governing structure.

 Amendments to the Bylaws are proposed by the Board of Directors or by the membership, through petition, as issues arise.
 Most changes require a two-thirds majority vote for adoption into the SEAONC bylaws.